 As with everything in school, homework works best when school and home cooperate effectively.
 Involvement of parents and carers in joint activities is most valuable in promoting children's learning.
 The main focus of homework for pupils in Years 5 and 6 should be on literacy and numeracy.
-Regular reading practice (which could be online on Reading Plus) and listening to others read is essential and, where possible, parents/carers should allow their child to read to them.
+Regular reading practice and listening to others read is essential and, where possible, parents/carers should allow their child to read to them.
 This should take between 10 and 20 minutes each day and involve engaging in dialogue about characters, setting, plot and author style.
-Prompts to support discussion on texts can be found on our school's website.